mjalleda/Selenium/Selenium_Tutorial/README.md

 **8: How to work with different browsers.**
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 1: Usually, automation runs faster on IE and chrome than firefox.
-2: download addon from selenium download page.
+2: download add-on from selenium download page.
 The 64bit version works on 32bit system.

-1: How to configure IE/Chrome addons into your project/class: In our java class, write below line of code.
+1: How to configure IE/Chrome add-ons into your project/class: In our java class, write below line of code.
 WebdriverObject.setproperty(“webdriver.chrome.driver”.”//Volumes//Chrome//Chrome”);
 WebdriverObject.setproperty(“webdriver.IE.driver”.”//Volumes//IE//IE”);
 Note: make sure, yours IE/Chrome is stored in volumes folder.